 • Ask contractors not to use blowers to clean up.

-• Talk with contractors about the harmful effects of gas equipment.
-Ask them what support they need to switch to safer, healthier tools.
+• Use this tip sheet to talk with contractors about the harmful effects of gas equipment.
+Ask them to use to safer, healthier tools on your property.

 • Send this Letter to Your Landscaping Company – No Use of Gas Powered Leaf Blowers asking them not to use gas powered leaf blowers on your property.

-• Hire eco landscapers.
+• Hire quiet, safe yard care services.
 Choose lawn maintenance services, landscapers and arborists who do not use gas powered equipment.

 Prélude à l’après-midi d’un leaf blower